MuxN4/CLI_Encryption/README.md

-# CLI-Encryption
+# CLI-Encryption 🔐

 ## Overview

 Encryptor is a Command Line Interface (CLI) tool for encrypting and decrypting files or messages.
 It uses the `cryptography` library to provide secure encryption algorithms.

-## Features
+## Features✨

-- Generate a new encryption key
+- 🔑 Generate a new encryption key
-- Encrypt messages
+- ✉️ Encrypt messages
-- Decrypt messages
+- 🔓 Decrypt messages
-- Encrypt files
+- 📂 Encrypt files
-- Decrypt files
+- 📂 Decrypt files

 ## Requirements